Synthoid/substance-for-unity-extensions/docs/index.md

 # Documentation
 Welcome to the Substance 3D for Unity extensions repo documentation page!
-This page contains links to various classes that extend the core functionality of the Substance 3D for Unity plugin.
+This page contains information on various classes that extend the core functionality of the Substance 3D for Unity plugin.
+All extension and utility classes are contained in the `SOS.SubstanceExtensions.Runtime` assembly definition and the `SOS.SubstanceExtensions` namespace.

 ## Utility
 These scripts make referencing and working with substance values easier.